Essential Tips For Keeping Your Business Safe From Cyber CrimeMarch 27, 2019 |Cyber Security

 After your risk assessment, make a detailed security plan.
 Security is as much about people as it is technology!
 So, you must ensure that all employees are compliant to prevent cyber-attacks.
 Anyone who’s not on board could threaten the entire process!

 Don’t assume your plan only applies to employees.
 All outside contractors and suppliers can also create a security risk.
-So, take extra care when sharing data with third-party!
+So, take extra care when sharing data with a third-party!
 Everyone associated with your organisation plays a vital role in keeping it safe.
 Keep on monitoring and testing security controls.
 That way, if you come across any abnormal activity, you can take action against it.

 Leverage Existing Schemes